 MAP-21 also mandated the Federal Transit Administration (FTA) to develop a rule establishing a strategic and systematic process of operating, maintaining, and improving public capital assets effectively through their entire life cycle.
 The Transit Asset Management (TAM) Final Rule 49 CFR part 625 became effective Oct.
 1, 2016 and established categories of capital assets.
+In 2018, the FTA published the Public Transit Agency Safety Plan (PTASP), 49 CFR 673, which required public transit operators to set performance measures and targets according to the state of good repair measures outlined in the PTASP.

 The performance management requirements outlined in 49 CFR 625 Subpart D are a minimum standard for transit operators.
 Providers with more data and sophisticated analysis expertise are allowed to add performance measures and utilize those advanced techniques in addition to the required national performance measures.

-- Rolling Stock means a revenue vehicle used in providing public transportation, including vehicles used for carrying passengers on fare-free services. - Equipment means an article of non-expendable, tangible property has a useful life of at least one year. - Facilities means a building or structure that is used in providing public transportation. - Infrastructure means the underlying framework or structures that support a public transportation system.
+- Rolling Stock means a revenue vehicle used in providing public transportation, including vehicles used for carrying passengers on fare-free services. - Equipment means an article of non-expendable, tangible property has a useful life of at least one year.

+- Facilities means a building or structure that is used in providing public transportation. - Infrastructure means the underlying framework or structures that support a public transportation system.